Understanding the Key Difference Between Vitamins and Nutraceuticals

 The Core Difference Between Vitamins and Nutraceuticals

 If we look at the difference between vitamins and nutraceuticals through a functional lens, we see that vitamins prevent deficiency, whereas nutraceuticals target specific therapeutic outcomes.
 Vitamins are the building blocks of daily health.
 In contrast, nutraceuticals often contain concentrated bioactive compounds intended to provide a medicinal effect beyond basic nutrition.
-Furthermore, the difference between vitamins and nutraceuticals involves their chemical source.
-A vitamin is a specific, isolated molecule (like ascorbic acid).
-A nutraceutical can be a complex matrix of many different compounds working together to achieve a physiological result.

 Applications and Global Market Importance